 9:00 a.m. – 5:30 p.m.

 The Lax Conference continues the tradition of providing a substantive program for and about entrepreneurs.
-The 2014 conference will feature outstanding speakers, introduce new programs, and bring back favorite sessions.
+Watch highlights from the 2014 conference.

 Questions?
 E-mail email@example.com or call the Office of Alumni Relations at (610) 328-8402.